teenagers group

 Projects, events and activities that aim to reduce alcohol and other drug harms don’t have to be all things to all people.

 Different people have different attitudes, behaviours, issues and risks.
-So, engaging a specific audience can give your plan focus and ensure it is effective and evidence-based.
+So, engaging a specific audience can give your plan focus and ensure it is effective and evidence-informed.

 What is the AOD Lifecycle Planner?